Hunting in Greenland

 76Arrival day

 Arrive in Narsarsuaq, Greenland.
 Our representative will welcome hunters at the airport and sail with them to LAX-Á Camp, ca. 3 hours.
-Please note, if flights arrive late in the evening an overnight stay in town might be required.

 Hunting days